NVIDIA/NVFlare/examples/hello-world/ml-to-fl/np/README.md

 After we modify our training script, we can create a job using the ScriptRunner: [np_client_api_job.py](./np_client_api_job.py).
 (Please refer to [FedJob API](https://nvflare.readthedocs.io/en/main/programming_guide/fed_job_api.html) for more details on formulating a job)

+Then we can run the job using the simulator with the Job API.
+(This is equivalent to using the CLI command `nvflare simulator <job_folder>`)

 ```bash
 python3 np_client_api_job.py --script src/train_full.py
 ```